I-Dont-Remember/site/content/blog/get-started-with-obsidian-periodic-notes-and-templater.md

        module.exports = makeProgressBar;

 3. Restart Obsidian, in the settings for Templater you should see it loaded your function.
 4. Now you can use it in your Daily Notes (or elsewhere) like so:

+        ---
+        <%*
+        var fileDate = moment(tp.file.title);
+        ---
+        ^^❗need this variable in the frontmatter section to get date from page name^^

+        .... page contents .....

        <%*
        function month() {